 Here are some of the ideas that worked and I hope would work for you too.

 We live in a world of smartphones and social networks – we love to be at the top of everything.
 However, this is hindering us from our abilities to do truly important work.
 Ask yourself if you really want to know where your favorite celebrities have been holidaying or how well a company a remotely related to your industry is performing.

 Turn off WiFi when you have to.
 Mute all WhatsApp (or other) groups .
-Go to airplane more when you have to.
+Go to airplane mode when you have to.

 Define a place and time for your work

 You already may know a place/time where you worked very productively.
 If you have the freedom to choose your place and time, pay note to these moments and try to replicate this.
-For most creative work, a quiet place with the less simulations is ideal.
+For most creative work, a quiet place with less stimulations is ideal.